Energy, Greenhouse Gases, and Climate Change in the Twenty-first Century

 Half of CO2 emissions are absorbed by vegetation and the oceans.
 But much of the CO2 absorbed by the oceans becomes dissolved carbolic acid, which is changing the chemistry of seawater and destroying marine life.

 Western industrial nations have been gradually decreasing their greenhouse gas emissions since 2000.
-But during the same period developing economies, especially China, have greatly increased their coal consumption and greenhouse gas emissions, more than offsetting the modest reductions in the West.
+But during the same period developing regions, especially China, have greatly increased their coal consumption and greenhouse gas emissions, more than offsetting the modest reductions in the West.

 Units of Measurement, Abbreviations, and Data Sources